junglewill/Tableau-insurtech-calcuation/README.md

 ![Image of Product Comparison](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Product%20Comparison%20Graph.png)

 #### This tableau model was applied to product illustration for sales processes, and it also improved the efficiency of creating target customers proposals.

 ![Image of Product Comparison](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Thank%20You.png)

+#### This is a simple demonstration.
+The data sources and insurance details are protected and I could not upload the .twbx file here.
+If you'd like to know more, please contact me via LinkedIn: https://www.linkedin.com/in/ping-hsun-william-lee/.
+Thanks for reading.